tikhandesanket/ai-chatbot/README.md

   `AiChatbot::Chatbot.train_model("How to rename a column in the table", "rails generate migration RenameOldColumnNameToNewColumnNameInTableName..")`

-4) If you want to update the answer `AiChatbot::Chatbot.update_answer("How to rename column in table"," ADD UPDATED ANSWER HERE")`
+4) If you want to update the answer `AiChatbot::Chatbot.update_answer("How to rename a column in the table"," ADD UPDATED ANSWER HERE")`

 make sure you have a machine with Python3 also install scikit-learn by  pip install scikit-learn `Python3 also install scikit-learn by  pip install scikit-learn`

 here are some methods you can use in your application `1-AiChatbot::Chatbot.update_answer(existing_question, new_answer)

+ 2-AiChatbot::Chatbot.update_or_delete_question(existing_question, new_question)
- 2-AiChatbot::Chatbot.update_or_delete_question(existing_question, new_question) // to delete question e.g.  AiChatbot::Chatbot.update_or_delete_question(existing_question)
+     // to delete question e.g.  AiChatbot::Chatbot.update_or_delete_question(existing_question)

  3-AiChatbot::Chatbot.list_questions()

  4-AiChatbot::Chatbot.list_answers()`

-To install this gem onto your local machine, run `bundle exec rake install`.
+Run ' bundle exec rake install ' to install this gem onto your local machine.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing